How to Hire a Personal Assistant

 • Is the Doer of Things – mine just sees what needs to be done and does it.
 She has bought us razer holders for the shower and straws to fit in my tall water bottles.

 This is not a joke.
 Some people really do these things and love it.
-Mine does this full time and works for a few different people.
+Mine does this full-time and works for a few different people.
 She takes great pride in how she helps people and how it allows me to be able to spend more time with clients.
-It took me several months to admit I hired herbut two years later and I can’t imagine my life without her.
+It took me several months to admit I hired herbut I can’t imagine my life without her two years later.
 At first, I had to justify it by saying it gave me more time to work on my business, but now, I don’t feel I need justification.
 It’s too beneficial in other ways.

 I get 4-5 hours more a week to build my business.